dermotreynolds/old.dermotreynolds.github.io/_posts/released/2017-05-12-12-managed-service-identity.md

 }
 ```

-Your app service can now access key vault.
+Your app service can now access Key Vault.